 MCOM 393 Communication Practicum (3 sem. hrs.)
 This practicum provides students with a workand-learn experience in the field of media and communication, both on or off campus.
 In addition to their workplace experience, practica students meet regularly as a class to explore workplace issues and communication challenges.
 Class sessions are formatted as a professional workshop, whereby students demonstrate leadership skills in public speaking, visual presentation, and group interaction.
 Course assignments require students to respond to reflective questions about their own communication strengths and personal development as emerging professionals.
+Not required of media and communication majors, but 3 s.h. required of corporate communication majors.
 NB: Open only to media and communication majors, concentrations, and minors; corporate communication majors; and students working with student media (i.e., student newspaper, student yearbook, student video yearbook).
 Only 3 sem. hrs. apply toward the major; others go to electives for a maximum total of 8 sem. hrs.
 Communication Practicum courses are pass/fail courses.
 Prerequisite(s): Second year standing or above.

 MCOM 395 Central America Field Study (3 sem. hrs.)
 This experiential and interdisciplinary course fosters interaction with diverse physical and human environments.
-It provides exposure to the region's history, religions, politics, and socioeconomic realities that shape the communication and cultures of Central America, and introduces students to cross-cultural communication.
+It provides exposure to the region's history, religions, politics, and socio-economic realities that shape the communication and cultures of Central America, and introduces students to cross-cultural communication.
 Prerequisite(s): Second year standing or instructor permission.
 (3-0 or 3-0) MCOM 396 East Africa Field Study (3 sem. hrs.)
 This experiential and interdisciplinary course fosters interaction with diverse physical and human environments.
 It provides exposure to the region's history, religions, politics, and socioeconomic realities that shape the communication and cultures of East Africa and introduces students to cross-cultural communication.
 Prerequisite(s): Second year standing or instructor permission.
 (3-0 or 3-0) MCOM 399 Communication Theory in Everyday Life (3 sem. hrs.)
 An intermediate-level study of contemporary theories in communication with an eye to their applicability for observation, explanation, and evaluation of everyday communication.
 Students learn to pose questions and answers in theory construction regarding communication issues, processes and outcomes.
+NB: Fulfils theory and criticism requirement for media and communication major.
 Prequisite(s): At least Second year standing.
 (3-0 or 3-0) MCOM 411 Media, Culture, and Criticism (3 sem. hrs.)
 A seminar investigating the cultural environment in which we live as the context of all communication.
 Selected media within contemporary culture are explored in terms of their contribution to the postmodern age.
 NB: Fulfils theory and criticism requirement for media and communication majors, and the media studies requirement for corporate communication majors.
 Prerequisite(s): Third or fourth year standing.
 (0-0; 3-0) MCOM 412 Masters of Cinema (3 sem. hrs.)
 This seminar focuses on key filmmakers who have been highly influential in the development and expression of thought-provoking narrative and non-narrative cinema, including documentary and animation.
 As such, it focuses on a broad array of filmmakers, styles, and genres as students explore the way cinematic structure, stylistics, aesthetics, and techniques creates a deeper understanding of life.
 Filmmakers studied include masters from Hollywood, Europe, Asia, Africa, and the Middle East.
-NB: Lab fee.
+NB: Viewing fee.
 Fulfils theory and criticism requirement for media and communication majors.
 Prerequisite(s): None.